thehme/100-days-of-code/log.md

 100 Days Of Code - Log

+### Day 9: August 22, 2018

+**Today's Progress**: My goal was to get the user to be able to enter a date that I could use to make an API request for some articles on this date.
+At first I thought it would be great to use a calendar or date dialog, but neither solution was attainable in the time frame I have.
+Therefore, today I saved my work on those options and solved my issue by implementing a date type EditText view for now.
+I am able to enter a date, assummed to be correctly formatter, and I am able to make the HTTP request to the API and get articles I need for the single date.
+In the next version, I would like to implement my own custom Preference.

+**Thoughts**: I still think the Android documentation is too dense, but I also just started to read it fore my projects, so maybe I need to get used to they format and style.
+I saved my work for the custom Preference classes that extend Date dialog and Date picker separately, so maybe I can pick up on this next time.
+For now, I needed to meet a deadline and so I need to move on, if I can.

 ### Day 8: August 21, 2018

 **Today's Progress**: found a good implementation of a custom Preferences class, but it was more than I can fully grasp at the moment, so I looked into other options.
 I found that there is a date dialog that I can probably display when clickin on an EditText field, so I will try this tomorrow.